Rieght/IOSubtitles/README.md

 Check [Releases](https://github.com/Rieght/IOSubtitles/releases)

 ## How to use
-Extract the files IOSubtitles.dll and subtitles.json into your "GameData\BepInEx\plugins" folder inside the game directory.
+Extract the files IOSubtitles.dll, subtitles_en.json and subtitles_ja.json into your "GameData\BepInEx\plugins" folder inside the game directory.

 The fontsize can be changed in "GameData\BepInEx\config\rieght.insultorder.iosubtitles.cfg" (Game needs to run atleast once) or via the F12-menu (Updates after changing/reloading the scene).